Ben-Donnelly/Java-REST-API/REST-API/README.md

 # Messaging REST API

 This is a REST API coded in Java for handling Users and Messages for a theroetical company.
 Requests can be sent using [Postman](https://www.postman.com/).
+A JSON file of the below commands has been provided also.

 ## Usage
 - Create users: